Anti CSRF Tokens ASP.NET

 In order to prevent CSRF in ASP.NET, anti-forgery tokens (also known as request verification tokens) must be utilized.

-These tokens are simply randomly-generated values included in any form/request that warrants protection.
-Note that this value should be unique for every individual session.
+These tokens are randomly-generated values included in any form/request that warrants protection.
+Note that this value should be unique for every session.
 This guarantees that every form/request is tied to the authenticated user and, therefore, protected from CSRF.

 Important: non-idempotent GET requests represent an anti-pattern where CSRF protection is concerned.
 Always use POST requests with anti-CSRF tokens for proper protection.